 - Send a text (SMS) message to the main contact for each student, unless a parent has opted out of this service

 - Add a message to Facebook

-- Arrange for announcements to be made on Radio Derby, Peak FM, Radio Sheffield and High Peak Radio
+- Arrange for announcements to be made on Radio Derby, Radio Sheffield and High Peak Radio

 These communications will be repeated on each subsequent day of closure.